Raatid-Dilly/NHTSA-Fatality-Data/README.md

 # Results
 **Google DataStudio Dashboard can be viewed [here](https://datastudio.google.com/reporting/39c186d2-90ba-4d1a-8d1a-2db046e93641).**

 **Dashboard Example** - Here is an example of the Dashboard filtered by Chevrolet vehicles.
-It is clear that most fatalies involving Chevrolets occur in Texas and the amount of accidents and the amount of deaths has been on a decline since 1975.
+It is clear that most fatalies involving Chevrolets occur in Texas and the amount of accidents and deaths per year has been gradually declining since 1975.

 ![alt dashboard](https://github.com/Raatid-Dilly/NHTSA-Fatality-Data/blob/main/images/NHTSA_Fatality_Analysis_Report_(FARS)1.jpg)